2023-01-08

 In automated software testing it is sometimes necessary to ensure not only that given specific input, the component-under-test produces correct output, (Black-Box Testing,) but also that while doing so, it interacts with its collaborators in certain expected ways.
 (White-Box Testing.)
 The prevailing technique for achieving white-box testing (Mock Objects) requires copious amounts of additional code in the tests to describe the interaction that are expected to happen, and fails the tests if the actual interactions deviate from the expected ones.

-Unfortunately, the interactions often change due to reasons as simple as applying some refactoring, or a bug fix, so tests keep breaking all the time, (the Fragile Test problem,) requiring constant maintenance, which imposes a heavy burden on the Software Development process.
+Unfortunately, the interactions often change due to various reasons, for example applying a bug fix, performing refactoring, or modifying existing code in order to accommodate the addition of new code intended to introduce new functionality; so, tests keep breaking all the time, (the Fragile Test problem,) requiring constant maintenance, which imposes a heavy burden on the Software Development process.

-Collaboration Monitoring is a technique for white-box testing which records detailed information about the interactions between collaborators during a test run, compares the recording against that of a previous test run, and allows us to visually examine the differences to determine whether the changes observed in the interactions are as expected according to the changes that were made in the code.
+Collaboration Monitoring is a technique for white-box testing where during a test run we record detailed information about the interactions between collaborators, we compare the recording against that of a previous test run, and we visually examine the differences to determine whether the changes observed in the interactions are as expected according to the changes that were made in the code.
 Thus, no code has to be written to describe in advance how collaborators are expected to interact, and no tests have to be fixed each time the expectations change.

 Most software testing as conventionally practiced all over the world today consists of two parts: